-If your insurance company needs a referral, an authorization, or both, you must give this information to Taylor Life Center.
+If your insurance company needs to authorize a service before they will pay, please tell us when you schedule your appointment.
 If you are unsure, you may call the number on the back of your insurance card.
 You may also let us know you are unsure, and we will try to help you get this information.
 Your insurance may pay less or none of your claim if you do not provide us with the referral, authorization, or both.
 We will bill you for the balance on your account.